maltheism/ChoirJS/libraries/db/README.md

 ### PostgreSQL (Plugin) setup:

-Note: Needed for UUIDs of users table.
+Note: Needed for UUIDs of table users.

 ```
 CREATE EXTENSION IF NOT EXISTS "uuid-ossp";